 Clemens has now agreed to tell us a bit about his day-to-day work with serious photo models and how to recognize the black sheep.
 He also exposes the most brazen lies and excuses of photo models, who actually would not have lost anything in the industry.

-Finding a serious photo model can be easy
+Finding a serious model can be easy

-- The classic – moving without canceling
+- The classic – transfer without canceling

-- The stupid excuses – “I’m in the hospital”
+- The stupid excuses – “I’m in the hospital”.

 Can someone please watch my pit bull?

-- The Drinkers – Drugs and Alcohol
+- The drinker – drugs and alcohol

 Serious models do not pay with sex